Web APIs basics

 So now just by having the URI and the method you can recognize what kind of operation on which resource can be performed.

-When it comes to web APIs, its integral part are headers.
-Headers are pairs of name and the value that helps the recipient to understand how to process the request.
+When it comes to web APIs, its integral part is headers.
+Headers are pairs of names and values that help the recipient to understand how to process the request.
 There are a number of standard request and response headers commonly used in communication with remote systems.
-Because they are integral part of the HTTP transport, in most cases the headers are automatically filled up for you when executing a request by the underlying framework your application is based on.
-Such common header would be content-length which tells the recipient how much body it should expect before finalizing processing the entire message and preparing response.
-When working with web APIs you almost never set this header manually.
-However, the other very common header content-type almost always has to be set by you.
-This header tells the recipient what is the format of the incoming data.
-It can be a JSON, XML, binary data of any form, any many more.
-You can also define own set of headers that are only used by your particular API if that's really needed.
-However, the standard set of the headers usually is enough for majority of cases.
+Because they are an integral part of the HTTP transport, in most cases the headers are automatically filled up for you when executing a request by the underlying framework your application is based on.
+Such a common header would be

 The response body contains the resource shaped by the request.
 The request may contain parameters (query parameters, headers) that may somehow transform the response.
 Consider our picture feed application.
-When requesting a list of latest pictures (collection of resources) you may ask the server to return a 100 latest posts instead of default 25.
-Usually this is done by defining a query parameters that are responsible for pagination.
-Other example would be searching for a specific tag associated with a picture.
-In this case the server would return the same collection of resources but the request parameters would be different and would include search phrase.
+When requesting a list of the latest pictures (collection of resources) you may ask the server to return 100 latest posts instead of the default 25.
+Usually, this is done by defining query parameters that are responsible for pagination.
+Another example would be searching for a specific tag associated with a picture.
+In this case, the server would return the same collection of resources but the request parameters would be different and would include the search phrase.

-Small organizations like small start-ups may not formalize an API for their application in any of available API description languages.
-However, it doesn't scale and in long run not having API specification causes a lot of problems, even internally, not only with external developer teams.
-Larger organizations prefer design first approach where an API is first designed and after it meets all requirements then it is implemented.
-Currently the most commonly used languages to describe an API are RAML and OAS.
+Small organizations like small start-ups may not formalize an API for their application in any of the available API description languages.
+However, it doesn't scale and in long run not having an API specification causes a lot of problems, even internally, not only with external developer teams.
+Larger organizations prefer the design-first approach where an API is first designed and after it meets all requirements then it is implemented.
+Currently, the most commonly used languages to describe an API are RAML and OAS.
 Which one you will choose to use it's up to you.
-However, your should be aware that API description is as important as having an API.
+However, you should be aware that API description is as important as having an API.

-API specification is a formal record of how your API works.
+The API specification is a formal record of how your API works.
 It describes schemas (data types) that are used to communicate with the clients and the structure of the API (endpoints and methods).
-The obvious benefit of having an API specification is that multiple teams can work in parallel on the same API without the actual API being up an running.
-Because API specification describes the protocol used to communicate between the server and the application the development teams not always need access to live API.
-Second reason to have API specification is ability to use it in a wide range of API tooling that can read API specification and transform it into something else.
-For example there are applications that reads API specification and generates automated, but dummy, server response.
-It is called mocking service.
-It could be used to test client application before the API is running.
-Other example of such tooling is automated documentation generation for your API from such specification.
+The obvious benefit of having an API specification is that multiple teams can work in parallel on the same API without the actual API being up and running.
+Because API specification describes the protocol used to communicate between the server and the application the development teams do not always need access to live API.
+The second reason to have API specification is the ability to use it in a wide range of API tooling that can read API specification and transform it into something else.
+For example, there are applications that read API specifications and generate automated, but dummy, server responses.
+It is called a mocking service.
+It could be used to test client applications before the API is running.
+Another example of such tooling is automated documentation generation for your API from a such specification.
 It can be used internally by your teams but also externally by other developers that are using your API.

-This is only tip of an icebug in API tooling.
-There is a lot of tools that allows you to automate your work by only just having an API specification.
+This is only the tip of an iceberg in API tooling.
+There is a lot of tools that allow you to automate your work by only just having an API specification.